modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

 - Weibull
 - NegativeBinomial

-Each is a template instentiations of `SimpleMixture` for specific `<typename Graph, typename Model>` parameters .
+Each is a template instantiations of `SimpleMixture` for specific `<typename Graph, typename Model>` parameters .
 They share the common traits of using `AugmentedData` for storing their data.
 The parameters are stored in a `Vector<Real> param_;`.
 The differences among them is confined in the template type argument `Model`.
 A `Model` member object is stored in every Simple mixture: `Model model_;`.
 For example, the call to `mStep` is deferred to `Model::mStep`:

 ```cpp
 std::string mStep(const Vector<std::set<Index> >& classInd) {return model_.mStep(classInd);